mwhittaker/papers/papers/dan2017using.md

 # [On Using Time Without Clocks via Zigzag Causality (2017)](https://scholar.google.com/scholar?cluster=11713178453108585079)
+__tl;dr__ If we have bounds on message delay but no local clocks, we can use zigzag communication and a bunch of inequalities to guarantee that certain events take place before or after each other with a given duration $x$.
+These zigzag communications are both sufficient and necessary.

 There are a couple different ways to model communication in a distributed system.
 One one extreme is the __asynchronous model__ where we assume that